sisrfeng/coc-wiki/Using-workspaceFolders.md

 autocmd FileType python let b:coc_root_patterns = ['.git', '.env']
 ```

-**Note** when the file is inside current vim's cwd, cwd is checked first.
+**Note** workspace folder is resolved from up to down, cwd is checked first when the file is inside cwd,.

 **Note** for performance reason, user's home directory would never considered as workspace folder.